OpenSourceBrain/PotjansDiesmann2014/NEST_SLI/README.md

+This is an implementation of the multi-layer microcircuit model of early sensory cortex published by Potjans and Diesmann (2014) The cell-type specific cortical microcircuit: relating structure and activity in a full-scale spiking network model.
+Cerebral Cortex: doi:10.1093/cercor/bhs358.

-This directory contains the original version of this model developed in NEST's SLI language It works with NEST 2.4 and is also contained as an example in that release
+This directory contains the original version of this model developed in NEST's SLI language.
+It works with NEST 2.6 and is also contained as an example in that release.

 Files:
         - network_params.sli
         Script containing model parameters